microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupAppRoleAssignment.md

 MSVrBV4APk--eAGnHqMKBDtEqPRvu8xLqWHDSXUhoTE M365 License Manager                Ask HR
 ```

-This example retrieves the application role assignments of the group.
+This example retrieves the application role assignments of a group.

+- `-ObjectId` parameter specifies the ID of a group in Microsoft Entra ID.

 ### Example 2: Retrieve all application role assignments of a group